GooneyGUI/Project1/README.md

 DONE >>>>> contact.html page needs: same as registrationForm.html page <<<<< DONE

 DONE>>>> All pages need the meetus.html page removed from the navigation bar. <<<< DONE

+Gallery.html page needs a TABLE layout for the pics